Wills & Estates Management Lawyers

 Writing a Will

-Technically, you can Write your own Will, but if you don’t follow all of the requirements, it might not hold up in Court.
-That is why it’s important to Hire an Experienced Wills & Estates Lawyer in Edmonton.
+Technically, you can write your own will, but if you don’t follow all of the requirements, it might not hold up in court.
+That is why it’s important to hire an Experienced Wills & Estates Lawyer in Edmonton.

-A will should not only dictate what happens to your Assets when you die, but who should carry out your wishes.
-An Estate Lawyer in Edmonton can help you properly organize your assets through the following Services:
+A will should not only dictate what happens to your assets when you die, but also who should carry out your wishes.

-• Wills
+Wills

-• Estate Planning
+Estate Planning

-• Personal Care Directives
+Personal Care Directives

-• Powers of Attorney
+Powers of Attorney

-• Guardianship and Trusteeship
+Guardianship and Trusteeship

 Your Will Organizes Your Estate

-Your Will can be modified with a Legal document, called a Codicil.
+Your Will can be modified with a legal document, called a Codicil.

 Dying Without a Will